 Find out more

 How to apply

-Applications for entry in 2019 are now open.
-The application deadline is 1 October 2018 for most audition locations.
+Applications for entry in 2020 will open on 18 July 2019.
+The application deadline is 1 October 2019 for most audition locations.
 Some overseas audition venues have later application deadlines.

 All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.